penumbra-zone/penumbra/spec/concepts/zswap/auction.md

 transmute one asset type to another, provably updating their private state without interacting with any other users' private state.
 This works as follows.

-1. Users create transactions with `SwapDescription`s that privately burn their input assets and encrypt the amounts to the validators.
+1. Users create transactions with `Swap` descriptions that privately burn their input assets and encrypt the amounts to the validators.
 This description identifies the trading pair $(t_1, t_2)$, consumes $\Delta = (\Delta_1,
 \Delta_2)$ of types $(t_1, t_2)$ from the transaction balance, and contains an